Homemade Yeast Rolls for Bread Machine

 Below are some other bakery related recipes.
 And, for food education, here’s an educational article about yeast.

-Finished Yeast Rolls 600x600 1
+Finished yeast rolls 600x600 1

 This recipe of Yeast Rolls for Bread Machine is the ultimate dinner addition.
 See how to partially bake them for freezing for future meals, just like in your grocer’s freezer section.

-5 from 2 votes
+5 from 7 votes

-Print Pin Rate
+Print

 Servings: 24 rolls